this document is valid for visual micro versions August 30th 2015 + (visual studio 2012, 2013, 2015, 2017, 2019, 2022)

 The registry settings are grouped into sections such as "Locations".

 You can see below an example of how the settings.xml can use the same structure by adding a <key> tag within a <section>

-Settings.xml (example, items in bold recommended)
+Settings.xml (example, items in bold recommended, all settings are optional)

 <LicenseKey_10001>enter a debugger license key here</LicenseKey_10001>